boringops-hq/boringops-hq.github.io/index.md

 Introducing calm into the noisy world of DevOps.
 - **Mindset**: choose predictability, trust, and stability over hype.
 - **Discipline**: enforce consistency, standards, and stewardship.
-- **Principle**: innovation thrives only when the foundation is boring and solid.
+- **Principle**: recognize innovation thrives when the foundation is solid.

 This is the unglamorous foundation that makes everything else possible.

 We call it **BoringOps**.